ellisvelo/cl-sdl3/README.md

 This example will open a window with an opengl primitive in it.
 Any mouse movements or keystrokes are recorded in the terminal (or emacs SLIME output buffer ```*inferior-lisp*```).
 Hitting the ESCAPE key will terminate the example.

-## OSX
+## macOS

-Newer versions of OSX have had some difficulties as calls which require `nextEventMatchingMask` must be called from the main thread of your program.
+MacOS has difficulties as calls which require `nextEventMatchingMask` must be called from the main thread of your program.

 This is especially relevant to SBCL, although issues have also been noticed in CCL.

-Currently, initialisation must take place on your main thread:
+Currently, initialisation must take place on the main thread:

 ```lisp
 (asdf:load-system :sdl3-examples)